 Here is a screenshot of the template manager:

 How to create a new template in the Seller Hub

 To create a template:

-- Go to Listing templates in Seller Hub and select Create new template.
+- Go to Listing Templates in the Seller Hub and select Create new template

-- Name your template so you’ll remember the type of item it covers.
+- Name your template so you’ll remember the type of item and settings it covers

 - Preview or Save the template.

 How to create a listing from a template in the Seller Hub

 To create a listing from your template: